A two-dimensional delta symbol method and its application to pairs of quadratic forms: Bounds for quadratic exponential sums

 \subsection{Bounds for $S_{q,d\uc}(\uu)$}

-Recall the definition of $S_{q, d\uc}(\uu)$ in \eqref{eq:sq def}.
-The function field analogue of similar exponential sums defined in \cite[eq.
+Recall that the sum $S_{q, d\uc}(\uu)$ was defined in \eqref{eq:sq def}.
+The function field analogue of similar exponential sums defined in~\cite[eq.
 (6.1)]{V19} have been extensively studied there.
-When $(d,q)=1$, the exponential sum $S_{q, \uc}(\uu)$ coincides with that considered in \cite[Section 6]{V19} in the function field setting and analogous estimates can be proved similarly.
-By multiplicativity, it is enough to consider sums $S_{p^k,\uc}(\uu)$.
-In the next four lemmas, we will obtain estimates for $S_{p^k, \uc}$ when $p$ is a good. \begin{lemma}[Type I primes for good $\uc$ ] Let $\uc$ be good.
+When $(d,q)=1$, the exponential sum $S_{q, \uc}(\uu)$ coincides with that considered in~\cite[Section 6]{V19} in the function field setting and analogous estimates can be proved similarly.
+By Lemma \ref{lem:multiplicative}, it is enough to consider sums $S_{p^k,\uc}(\uu)$.
+In the next four lemmas, we will obtain estimates for $S_{p^k, \uc}$ when $p$ is a good prime. \begin{lemma}[Type I primes for good $\uc$ ] Let $\uc$ be good.
 For $p\nmid 2\det M_{\uc}$, we have